 - Spend a day working alongside a YGP gardener, and more!

 To ensure that volunteers receive meaningful work it is important that you contact us to schedule a time and the way you’d like to help.
-Contact Kate at 435.259.2326 or via email.
+Contact our Associate Director at 435.259.2326 or via email.

 Youth Garden Project Internships